m1-key/Face-Recognition/README.md

 ### How this program works ?
 In this all the images read are 3 layered (BGR - Blue Green Red).
 So if we store this image as an numpy array , it will be a 3D array.
+This 3D array is flatten into a single row array.
+So the training data of a single person have multiple rows , each row have information about the image.
+A unique ID is allocated to each training data which helps in prediction.
+So training dataset will have multiple training data.

-This 3D array is flatten into a single row array so that Euclidean distance can be calculated.
-After calculating the distance , k nearest neighbours are determined and then the output is predicted.
+When we read the image for prediction , it is also flatten so that training data and this image have same dimension as we have to find Euclidean distance so both training and test data must have same dimension.
+After calculating the distance , k nearest neighbours are determined and then the output is predicted according to KNN.

 ---